CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-03c-GuestShell.md

 ### On-box vs. Off-box Network Programmability

-So far in this lab, we have been focusing on so-called off-box network programmability.
-That is to say, we've been running applications on a workstation and interfacing with network devices.
+So far in this lab, you have been focusing on so-called off-box network programmability.
+That is to say, you've been running applications on a workstation and interfacing with network devices.
 The applications reside on a workstation and connect to a network device.
-With on-box network programmability, we have the ability to host and run applications directly on the network device itself.
+With on-box network programmability, you have the ability to host and run applications directly on the network device itself.

 Off-Box network programmability is ideal for: